rasnesakam/rasnesakam/README.md

 ### Hi there 👋

 ## About me
-My name is Ensar.
+My name is [Ensar](https://www.emakas.net/).
 I am computer engineering student in Turkey.
 I am also student at Ecole 42 Istanbul.

-I am developing for fun.
+I am passionate about the internet and internet technologies, continuously developing my skills in this field.
+Throughout my university education, I took part in various activities and actively sought professional experience.
+My goal is to develop performance-oriented solutions in the field of internet technologies, considering the industry's needs and ensuring top-notch user and developer experiences.

 ![Profile views][profile-views]